necula01/jax/jax/experimental/mini_jax/README.md

 Since we rely on tracing using the Python interpreter to capture the symbolic expressions, we will not see regular Python control flow.
-Instead, we ask the programmer to use a higher-order conditional construct to capture both branches of a conditional as functions (unless we want to inline the conditional):
+Instead, we ask the programmer to use a higher-order conditional construct to capture both branches of a conditional as functions:
 ```
 jax.ops.cond(pred, true_arg, true_func, false_arg, false_dunc)
 ```